 The resources have been created by experts in their field such as lawyers who have pulled together examples of several types of agreements and consultants who have had vast experience working with entry into and transitioning of farm businesses.

 Meet the Bowie family who have successfully navigated their way through farm succession.
-There are a number of videos to watch and a fact sheet with the key information.
+Follow their story in the videos and download the fact sheet with key information.

 A number of scenarios have been described in the following links including showing how the Richards family dealt with these.
 It includes some good tips at the end to get you thinking about your own situation.

 Below are a number of fact sheets that you can read online or print off which has more information about the most common pathways to ownership options.

 When establishing a new equity partnership or other farm business structure (such as a family company), there are a range of legal documents you have to complete.
 This involves collecting information on the business and generally providing it to a lawyer to generate the documents.
 But what information do you need to collect?